SyedSajjad09/syed-portfolio/README.md

 ##  About the Project

-This is my personal developer portfolio built to highlight my experience as a full-stack web developer and problem solver.
+This is my personal developer portfolio built to highlight my experience as a web developer and problem solver.
 It features a smooth, responsive design with animated transitions, a sectioned layout, and a fully functional contact form.

 Built from scratch using the latest frontend technologies, the site reflects both my technical abilities and design aesthetic.

----

 ##  Tech Stack